MicrosoftDocs/visualstudio-docs/docs/extensibility/dynamically-adding-menu-items.md

     }
     ```

-## Adding the command
+## Add the command
  The DynamicMenu constructor is where you set up menu commands, including dynamic menus and menu items.

-1. In DynamicMenuPackage.cs, add the GUID of the command set and the command ID:
+1. In *DynamicMenuPackage.cs*, add the GUID of the command set and the command ID:

     ```csharp
     public const string guidDynamicMenuPackageCmdSet = "00000000-0000-0000-0000-00000000";  // get the GUID from the .vsct file
     public const uint cmdidMyCommand = 0x104;
     ```

-2. In the DynamicMenu.cs file, add the following using statements:
+2. In the *DynamicMenu.cs* file, add the following using statements:

     ```csharp
     using EnvDTE;